tri613/swipe-it/README.md

 - `event.swipe.start`

-	The start point position, for vertical swipe events, this would be the `event.clientY` value, for horizontal swipe events, this would be the `event.clientX` value of the start point.
+	The start point position.
+For vertical swipe events, this would be the `event.clientY` value;
+	for horizontal swipe events, this would be the `event.clientX` value of the start point.

 - `event.swipe.end`

-	The end point position.
+	Just like `event.swipe.start` instead of this is the end point poistion.

 ## Bugfix
 - 2017/03/17: Swipe events are now dispatched to it's listener instead of `event.target`.